How To Fix The HTTP Error 500 On Your WordPress Website

 According to the Internet Engineering Task Force (IETF), The 500 Internal Server Error is as follows:

-The status code 500 (Internal Server Error) means that the server found an unexpected condition which prevented it from completing the request.
+The status code 500 (Internal Server Error) means that the server found an unexpected condition that prevented it from completing the request.

 A 500 internal server error can appear in a variety of ways due to the various web servers, operating systems, and browsers.
 Here are just a few of the many variations you might come across on the web: